decentralized-identity/ion/install-guide.md

 If you would like to install and start Bitcoin Core automatically, you can review and run the automated script commited in the [Sidetree repo](https://github.com/decentralized-identity/sidetree/blob/master/lib/bitcoin/setup.sh).

-> NOTE: Initial synchronization takes ~6 hours on testnet.
+> NOTE: Initial synchronization takes ~2 hours for testnet on a 2 core machine with an SSD.

 ### Installing Bitcoin Core Manually